NicolaiVBonderup/BusinessIntelligenceElective/README.md

 Assignment hand-ins displayed on this repository are group hand-ins for the group Disgusting Software, consisting of Emil Rosenius Pedersen, Theis Rye and Nicolai Vikkelsø Bonderup.

-# Assignment 6: Multivariate & Linear Regression
+# Assignment 7: Text Classification & Geodata

 ## Dependencies
 Running the script requires the installation of the following dependencies: